 - This salad is best eaten the same day.
 Refrigeration ruins the tomatoes.
 You can easily scale down the recipe.

-- To chop the romaine: Trim the end.
+How-To: Chop the romaine: Trim the base.
 Cut the head in half lengthwise.
 Cut each half lengthwise into 4 pieces.
 Slice crosswise.